Adding or Dropping a Course (Add/Drop)

 A student who is unable to complete a course is expected to withdraw from that course by proper withdrawal procedures with the instructor, a Student Success Coach, Financial Aid Office and the Admissions Office.

-A grade of “W” will be assigned for the course,a student withdraws prior to the last day to withdram date published in each semester schedule.
+A grade of “W” will be assigned for the course,a student withdraws prior to the last day to withdram date published in each registration guide.
 This grade will have no effect on the student’s GPA.
 The grade of “W” is allowed regardless of the student’s grades to the point of withdrawal.
 This withdrawal may only be by student request.

 Students receiving financial aid should consider the impact of their withdrawal on their financial aid status before withdrawal from a course.